Mission U 2018 July 13 - 16, Central Washington University Theme: What about money? with Rev. Neal Christie. Click here for more information.

 Prayer Ministry Join the team that prays regularly for members and friends of the congregation, and tends to a variety of prayer requests.

-Interfaith Dialogues Connect with neighbors from different faith traditions typically on the second Sundays of the month, 3- 5 pm. .Locations vary.
+Snoqualmie Valley Interfaith Gatherings Connect with neighbors from different faith traditions typically on the second Sundays of the month, 3- 5 pm. .Locations vary.
 The purpose of these get-togethers is to foster relationships across faith lines that enrich our understanding of each other's faith traditions and strengthen community around the valley.There is much good to learn from and with each other.
 We are so pleased to partner with friends from Snoqualmie Mosque and neighbors with other Christian, Jewish, Buddhist, Baha'i, and agnostic roots.
 Newcomers and additional faith perspectives welcome.
-Upcoming dates and locations: May 6th, 3 - 5 pm at Rifat and Mujeeb's home.
-June 10, 3 - 5 pm, location TBA.

-Bring Worship to North Bend Regency and Rehabilitation Center Second Sundays of each month, 2:15-3 pm.
+Bring Worship to North Bend Regency and Rehabilitation Center Second Sundays of each month during the school year, 2:15-3 pm.
 Join in a time of singing, praying, and Upper Room reflections.

 Laughing Ladies Lunch Gather at the Mt Si Golf Course restaurant for food and fun conversation, 12 - 1 pm on first Fridays of the month.